lifeBalance/roger-skyline-1/README/stop_needless_services.md

 ```

 That's how we should proceed with the rest of the services we want to **disable**.

+> We could afford to **disable** the `unattended-upgrades` service, because the next task in the project asks us to create a **scheduled task** that takes care of it.
+Apart from that, Ubuntu Server comes with the indispensable services for functioning properly.

 ---
 <!-- navigation links -->
 [:arrow_backward:][back] ║ [:house:][home] ║ [:arrow_forward:][next]